Preceptorships

 A preceptorship is a period of structured transition to guide and support newly qualified practitioners from students to autonomous professionals.
 This is to develop their practice, not to compensate for any shortfall in pre-registration education.

-Preceptorship programmes can be used for nurses, nursing associates, midwives or AHPs when they start employment in the NHS.
-As well for those new to role in a new organisation, a preceptorship can support international recruits and those returning to practice.
+Preceptorship programmes can be used for nurses, nursing associates, midwives or allied health professionals (AHPs) when they start employment in the NHS.
+A preceptorship can also support international recruits and those returning to practice.
 During this time, preceptees should be supported by an experienced practitioner, and a preceptor, to develop confidence as an independent professional and to refine their skills, values and behaviours.
 Expert support and dedicated learning time provides a foundation for effective patient-centred care confidently.

 In June 2023, the NHS Long Term Workforce Plan set out ambitions to address inconsistencies in the delivery of preceptorship programmes for newly qualified staff across the country.